Umake vs. Sketchup: Which is Better?

 Part of the optimization is the available languages that the two software have.

-Both uMake and SketchUp supports English, Arabic, French, German, Hebrew, Italian, Japanese, Korean, Portuguese, Russian, Simplified Chinese, Spanish, Thai, Traditional Chinese.
+Both uMake and SketchUp support English, Arabic, French, German, Hebrew, Italian, Japanese, Korean, Portuguese, Russian, Simplified Chinese, Spanish, Thai, and Traditional Chinese.

 That being said, the two software are greatly optimized for the majority of the world population.